Budibase/website/content/blog/updates/2023/pricing-v3.md

 - We’ve removed the Business plan.
 All Business plan features will move to the Enterprise plan.
 - Current customers may remain on their plans until the 31st March 2024 or until their contract is up.
 - We’re introducing volume-based discounts to the Enterprise plan to help us better serve different use cases and user types.
-- The new pricing will go live in 14 days.